deeptisingh27/B.Tech-Banter/README.md

-B.Tech Banter:
-A simple web app that displays fun, relatable, and motivational one-liners from B.Tech/CSE student life.
+B.Tech Banter is a simple web app that displays fun, relatable, and motivational one-liners from B.Tech/CSE student life.
 Built using HTML, CSS, and JavaScript.

 Features:
 1) Animated gradient background for a modern look